kcpetersen111/data-sturctures/README.md

-# golang-data-sturctures
+# data-sturctures
-Some basic data structures created in go
+Some basic data structures I have recreated
-## LinkedList
+## Linked list
+### Linked list is implemented in golang
 The linked list is added under the name List as a struct with methods.